suabochica/aws-playgroud/clf-c02/docs/09-global-infrastructure.md

 ![Diagram for a record](../assets/images/09A-diagram.png)

-We have to keep in mind a high level of the routing policies explainend in the next 2 images.
+We have to keep in mind a high level of the routing policies explained in the next 2 images.

 ![Simple and weighted policies](../assets/images/09B-simple-weighted.png)